 Case in point: this is my second winter of bi~coastal living, spending the winter and spring months in southern California on hiatus from Maine’s rugged winter living off the grid.
 This second round of returning to Cali from Maine, I was inspired toward greater purpose for my outer work out here.
 I wasn’t sure what it would be specifically, but I knew to come back.

-Then it began to unfold…Raja says to me, while I am half asleep, “What if we open a donation Yoga studio in the ghetto?”
-My first thought was “Uh, oh” and then I rolled over and fell back to sleep.
+Then it began to unfold…Raja says to me, while I am half asleep, “What if we open a donation Yoga studio in South Central?”
+My first thought was “Uh, oh”.
 When morning came the idea was still alive and I just began to watch the unfolding.

 I then watched Crips and Bloods: Made in America, and cried through most of it.
 This was a world that Raja had awareness of , but I did not, until now.
 There was no turning back once I began to see.

-“Open a yoga and meditation center in the ghetto.”
+“Open a yoga and meditation center in the inner city.”
 There is was again.
 It’s not going away.

 In the Santa Monica area where we winter, there is a yoga studio practically around every corner.
 The demographic is, to be blunt: mostly white, mostly female and mostly upper middle and upper socioeconomic class.

 Only 13 miles from there, in South Central LA, another world exists.
 The population is over 90% black, median age 34, with an above average number of single moms and widows.
 Catching a yoga class for $18-$24 a pop is probably the last thing on their minds.
 It is not available.
-It is not in the awareness.
 It does not exist there.
 Yoga and meditation may as well be on another planet.
 It looks and feels like a segregated island left behind.

 Thank you, everyone, for all that you show me, teach me and how you support this human, and the expanding mission and the vision of what continues to unfold.